Energy conversion efficiency: Wall-plug efficiency, luminous efficiency, and efficacy

 Unlike efficacy (effectiveness), which is a unit of measurement, efficiency is a unitless number expressed as a percentage, requiring only that the input and output units be of the same type.
 The luminous efficiency of a light source is thus the percentage of luminous efficacy per theoretical maximum efficacy at a specific wavelength.
 The amount of energy carried by a photon of light is determined by its wavelength.
 In lumens, this energy is offset by the eye's sensitivity to the selected wavelengths.
 For example, a green laser pointer can have greater than 30 times the apparent brightness of a red pointer of the same power output.
-At 555 nm in wavelength, 1 watt of radiant energy is equivalent to 685 lumens, thus a monochromatic light source at this wavelength, with a luminous efficacy of 685 lm/w, has a luminous efficiency of 100%.
+At 555 nm in wavelength, 1 watt of radiant energy is equivalent to 683 lumens, thus a monochromatic light source at this wavelength, with a luminous efficacy of 683 lm/w, would have a luminous efficiency of 100%.
 The theoretical-maximum efficacy lowers for wavelengths at either side of 555 nm.
 For example, low-pressure sodium lamps produce monochromatic light at 589 nm with a luminous efficacy of 200 lm/w, which is the highest of any lamp.
 The theoretical-maximum efficacy at that wavelength is 525 lm/w, so the lamp has a luminous efficiency of 38.1%.
 Because the lamp is monochromatic, the luminous efficiency nearly matches the wall-plug efficiency of < 40%.

 Calculations for luminous efficiency become more complex for lamps that produce white light or a mixture of spectral lines.
 Fluorescent lamps have higher wall-plug efficiencies than low-pressure sodium lamps, but only have half the luminous efficacy of ~ 100 lm/w, thus the luminous efficiency of fluorescents is lower than sodium lamps.
 A xenon flashtube has a typical wall-plug efficiency of 50–70%, exceeding that of most other forms of lighting.
 Because the flashtube emits large amounts of infrared and ultraviolet radiation, only a portion of the output energy is used by the eye.
 The luminous efficacy is therefore typically around 50 lm/w.
 However, not all applications for lighting involve the human eye nor are restricted to visible wavelengths.
 For laser pumping, the efficacy is not related to the human eye so it is not called "luminous" efficacy, but rather simply "efficacy" as it relates to the absorption lines of the laser medium.
 Krypton flashtubes are often chosen for pumping Nd:YAG lasers, even though their wall-plug efficiency is typically only ~ 40%.
 Krypton's spectral lines better match the absorption lines of the neodymium-doped crystal, thus the efficacy of krypton for this purpose is much higher than xenon; able to produce up to twice the laser output for the same electrical input.
 All of these terms refer to the amount of energy and lumens as they exit the light source, disregarding any losses that might occur within the lighting fixture or subsequent output optics.
 Luminaire efficiency refers to the total lumen-output from the fixture per the lamp output.